 The Nokia 5.1 Plus comes with 32GB of inbuilt storage that's expandable via microSD card (up to 400GB).
 Connectivity options include 4G VoLTE, Wi-Fi 802.11ac, Bluetooth v4.2, GPS/ A-GPS, USB Type-C (v2.0), and a 3.5mm headphone jack.
 Sensors on board include an accelerometer, ambient light sensor, gyroscope, and proximity sensor.
 It sports a fingerprint sensor on the rear panel.
 The smartphone is powered by a 3060mAh battery.

-Are Nokia 6.1 Plus and Nokia 5.1 Plus the best Android phones from HMD Global?
+Is Nokia 5.1 Plus better than Asus Zenfone Max Pro M1, Redmi 6 Pro, and Realme 1?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.